grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
+* [ ] give chapters headers (but remove numbers, those are not doing anything -- but keep the number on the md file name so the order is easy t follow):
+	1. Tablemount
+	2. The _Gnat_
+	3. Depot
+	4. Herschel
+	5. A Storm
+	6. Stilt City
+	7. Garbage Gyre
+	8. Down The Hole
+	* (Consider making much shorter chapters -- maybe breaks by scene?)
 * [ ] You might have to reconsider "stacks blowing flame" --- diesel subs exhausted below the surface
 	* (see notes in research files)
 * [X] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.